danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-generic-site-to-platform.md

 # Referer to the official documentation linked above for an example on how to
 # set up webhooks in github.

-# 5. Configure image registry credentials Lagoon should use for the project
-#    IF your project references private images in repositories that requires
-#    authentication
-# Refresh your Lagoon token.
-$ lagoon login

-# Then get the project id by listing your projects
-$ lagoon list projects

-# Add github registry credentials that allow pulling github images to deploy
-# to the lagoon project
-$ PROJECT_ID=<project id> \
-  task lagoon:set:github-registry-credentials

-# If you get a "Invalid Auth Token" your token has probably expired, generated a
-# new with "lagoon login" and try again.

 # 5. Trigger a deployment manually, this will fail as the repository is empty
 #    but will serve to prepare Lagoon for future deployments.
 # lagoon deploy branch -p <project-name> -b <branch>